-Meatballs launched the directing career of Ivan Reitman, whose later comedies include Stripes (1981) and, of course, Ghostbusters (1984), both starring Bill Murray.
+Meatballs launched the directing career of Ivan Reitman, whose later comedies included Stripes (1981) and, of course, Ghostbusters (1984), both starring Bill Murray.

-The film was the highest-grossing Canadian film of all time in the U.S.
+The film was the highest-grossing Canadian made film of all time in the U.S.

 It is the first of six collaborations between Murray and Harold Ramis and several sequels, of which only Meatballs III: Summer Job (1986) had any connection to the original.

-Tripper Harrison leads a group of new counsellors-in-training (CITs) at Camp North Star, a summer camp located in Ontario.
+Murray plays Tripper Harrison, a leader of a group of new counsellors-in-training (CITs) at Camp North Star, a summer camp located in Ontario.
 He leads practical jokes on camp director Morty Melnick (called Mickey by everyone, a play on Mortimer Mouse), taking Melnick from his cabin late at night so that he awakens in unusual places.

 Rudy Gerner, a lonely boy whose mother had died, is sent to summer camp by his workaholic father, but decides to run away.